OPRAH'S DEAD SON

 "Yeah, no shit," Giselle says.

 Giselle follows his gaze.
-The whole area does look a little like the center panel of The Garden of Earthly Delights, but nowhere near as crowded.
-"Hey, you know what I know about Hieronymus Bosch?" she asks, looking back down into the old guy's eyes again.
+The whole general area does look a little like the left panel of The Garden of Earthly Delights, but without any Adam or Eve or Jesus anywhere to be found.
+"Hey, you wanna know what I know about Hieronymus Bosch?" she asks, looking back down into the old guy's eyes again.

-"Self-portraits of himself, yep.
-I knew that about him.
-You're all the Mayonnaise Man said you'd be, Giselle.
-I like your name, too.
-You feel like a Giselle to me.
+"Self-portraits of himself, yep, I knew that.
+You're all The Mayonnaise Man said you'd be.
+I like how your name sounds, too.
+You feel like a Giselle.
 That's the name I would have named you if it had been up to me.
-You know what I like about Hieronymus Bosch, Giselle?
+You know what I like about Hieronymus Bosch?
 Besides everything?"

 "What besides everything is there?"